Armored Harvestmen

 Family

-Opiliones (harvestmen), an order in the class Arachnida (spiders, scorpions, mites)
+Cosmetidae, in the order Opiliones (harvestmen), in the class Arachnida (spiders, scorpions, mites)

 Description

 Armored harvestmen have spines on their fingerlike mouthparts (pedipalps).
-Unlike other harvestmen, members of this suborder of so-called daddy longlegs do not usually have very long legs.
-Learn more about armored harvestmen, daddy longlegs, and other harvestmen (order Opiliones) on their group page.
+Unlike other harvestmen, members of this family of so-called daddy longlegs do not usually have very long legs.
+Like other harvestmen, they can be quickly distinguished from spiders by their one-part, egg-shaped body (not easily separated into head and abdomen), and by their not spinning webs.
+They also lack venom glands.

 Other Common Names